Skip to content

 Push a generated set into an entity

-• DataMaker fetches a CSRF token (or reuses a cached one).
+• fetches a CSRF token (and reuses a cached one),

-• Maps your template fields to OData properties (saved per template per connection).
+• maps your template fields to the OData properties (saved per template per connection),

-• Reports per-row status, including the BusinessPartner ID returned by SAP.
+• reports per-row status, including the BusinessPartner ID SAP returns.

 Fetch existing records ($filter)

-For regression workflows, pull existing rows that match a filter:
+For regression workflows, ask the agent to pull existing rows that match a filter; it has the SAP fetch tools:

 Batch processing